sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ```

 Because there might be listings without a helmet rental fee, we want to
 show the checkbox only when needed.
-This is why we will create the
+This is why we will render
-**helmetFeeMaybe** component which is rendered only if the listing has a
+**helmetFeeMaybe** component only if the listing has a helmet rental fee
-helmet rental fee saved in its public data.
+saved in its public data.

 ```jsx
 const helmetFeeMaybe = helmetFee ? (